d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **--logout**

 Optionally include the logout flag to log out of the server after this command is completed.
 You need to be logged in to use this flag.

+- **-e ENCRYPTION, --encryption=ENCRYPTION**

+Optionally include this flag to encrypt/decrypt a file using the key provided.

 #### Inputs